 Whether served as part of an assortment of mezes, or small plates, or laid on a bed of couscous as part of a Moroccan meal, kebabs can be found throughout the Middle East and North Africa.
 This method of cooking and the use of spice demonstrate the recipe’s migration westward with the Moors.

-- Combine the first 8 ingredients in a 1-quart nonreactive bowl.
+- Combine the first 8 ingredients in a 1-quart glass bowl.

 - Remove the fillet from the chicken breasts, and cut all parts of the chicken into 1/2-inch cubes.